-While a growth marketer can weigh in on branding, this traditionally falls into the realm of a brand marketing manager, audience development manager, or a CMO (even if they are interim).
+While a growth marketer can weigh in on branding, this traditionally falls into the realm of a brand marketing manager, audience development manager or a CMO.

-Once this work is done, a growth marketer can come in, look at the brand and personas, and figure out data-backed ways to better attract, engage and convert targets — all while staying on-brand.
+Once this work is done, a growth marketer can come in, look at brand and personas, and figure out data-backed ways to better attract, engage and convert your target audience — all while staying within brand guidelines.